SaranyaYanamadala/SkinCare-Recommendation/README.md

-# SkinCare-Recommendation
+# SkinCare-Recommendation-System
-This skincare recommendation system project aims at suggesting some best ingredients to solve your skin problem.
-Based on your skin concern this recommendation system will leave you with the ingredients you can use to improve your skin health.
-A list of ingredients along with what they are and who is it for are also given for the understanding of users.
-Developed using python GUI library, tkinter.
+This project is a Skincare Recommendation System designed to suggest active ingredients based on users' specific skin concerns.
+In addition to ingredient recommendations, the system also provides tips and suggestions to help improve overall skin health.

+An AI agent has been developed using LangChain and Gemini 1.5 Pro to intelligently understand user prompts and generate relevant, insightful recommendations.
+The Graphical User Interface (GUI) is built using Tkinter, Python’s standard GUI library, to offer a simple and interactive user experience.